Where to Stay on Kauai: A Lodging Guide

 Sheraton Kauai Resort (Mid-range) – check price

-Situated on Poipu Beach, this resort offers affordable rooms with stunning ocean views.
-Take a dip in the oceanfront pool and experience warm Hawaiian hospitality.
-One of the nicer resorts on Kauai at a reasonable price.
+Located right on Poipu Beach, this resort offers affordable rooms with breathtaking ocean views.
+Enjoy a swim in the oceanfront pool and experience warm Hawaiian hospitality.
+It’s one of the nicer resorts on Kauai at a surprisingly reasonable price.

 Aston at Poipu Kai (Affordable) – check price

-Less than one mile from Poipu Beach Park.
-The rooms are more utilitarian but are well furnished with a kitchen and a private patio.
-If you’re looking for a place to crash each night before venturing out the next day, this place is a great deal!
+Less than a mile from Poipu Beach Park, this spot offers simple but well-equipped rooms, complete with a kitchen and private patio.
+If you’re just looking for a comfortable place to rest before heading out on daily adventures, this is a great deal!

 Top Things to Do on the South Side